thoughtspot/thoughtspot.github.io/_admin/ts-cloud/cloud-getting-started.md

 ThoughtSpot Cloud does not support the following:
 - Loading data using tsload
 - Custom calendar
-- Data cannot be migrated to another ThoughtSpot cluster, but you can migrate pinboards, answers, and worksheets.
+- Data cannot be migrated to another ThoughtSpot cluster, but you can migrate Pinboards, Answers, Views, and Worksheets.
 For details, see [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).

 ## How to sign up